maxobaxo/final-run4prez/README.md

 # Run 4 Prez #
-An exercise for Epicodus Into to Programming | 06.21.17
+An exercise for Intro to Programming at Epicodus | 06.21.17

+By Rena Rallis, Max Scher, Steve Spitz, Nathan Stewart

 ### Description ###
-{This webpage is an interactive role-playing game where the user submits him or herself as a candidate for the US Presidency.
-The journey requires the candidate to make strategic decisions, which ultimately determine the outcome of the election.}
+This webpage is an interactive role-playing game where the user submits him or herself as a candidate for the US Presidency.
+The journey requires the candidate to make strategic decisions, which ultimately determine the outcome of the election.

 ### Setup/Installation Requirements ###
 * Copy URL from GitHub repository